Domaine Ostertag - Riesling Fronholz 2021

 Wine rated (2024 guide) 93/100

-The 2021 Fronholz Riesling comes from a west-facing site with sandy soils rich in quartz.
+The 2021 Fronholz Riesling comes from a west-facing vineyard on sandy soils rich in quartz.
 The wine needs air to open up, but it has a lovely lightness.
 It flows like a southern breeze, bringing freshness and citrus notes.
-It is beautifully serene and extremely well-balanced, with a smooth, waxy serenity.
+It is beautifully serene and extremely balanced, with a smooth, waxy serenity.
 The finish is clean.
-Wait for it.
-(Dry as a bone)
+Let it breathe.
+(Bone dry)

 James Suckling